nBhabish/nBhabish/README.md

 ### Hi, I'm Bhabishya (pronounced as: Va-vish-yuh)

 #### I’m an undergraduate at the University of Nebraska-Lincoln.
-I am interested in Data Analysis, Text Analysis, Machine Learning, and Statistics.
+I am interested in Data Analysis, Machine Learning, and Statistics.

 <!--